thexavier666/skidstorm_rank/README.md

 ### Bugs

 * Some issue showing while running the `merge_all`, but not hampering final results
 * Sometimes, a connection might timeout.
-I have not handled it explicityly.
+I have not handled it explicitly.
 Kindly redownload them by seeing which `json` file is missing and then run the `merge_all` script